 I'm a hard-hitting investigative journalist, and my specialty is following the money.
 I got my start researching and reporting on campaign finance in North Carolina state politics at the Institute for Southern Studies in Durham, NC, and its online magazine, Facing South.
 Now in Brooklyn, NY, I use data-heavy research as I cover underreported topics such as Charles Koch's donations to higher education, the money driving anti-LGBT laws and the fight against distributed solar energy.

-My stories have appeared at AlterNet, The American Prospect, BillMoyers.com, The Brooklyn Rail, Common Dreams, DeSmog, EcoWatch, Facing South, Louisiana Weekly, National Memo, Paste Magazine, Raw Story, Salon, Truthout, Truthdig, Vice and Vocativ.
-I've discussed my work on TV and radio, with appearances at RT, The Thom Hartmann Program, The Real News Network, Time Warner Cable News and Georgia Public Broadcasting.
+My stories have appeared at AlterNet, The American Prospect, BillMoyers.com, The Brooklyn Rail, Common Dreams, DeSmog, EcoWatch, Facing South, Louisiana Weekly, National Memo, Paste Magazine, PR Watch, Raw Story, Salon, Truthout, Truthdig, VICE.com and Vocativ.
+I've discussed my work on TV and radio, with appearances on Georgia Public Broadcasting, The Big Picture with Thom Hartman, The Thom Hartmann Program, The Real News Network, Time Warner Cable News.

 In addition, my research and reporting have been featured in The New York Times, Esquire, Bloomberg, The Atlantic, National Journal, Salon, Jacobin, Media Matters, Harvard Political Review, The Raleigh News & Observer, Triangle Business Journal, The Charlotte Observer, Greensboro News & Record, and the Wilmington Star-News, among other publications.